OpenAPITools/openapi-json-schema-generator/README.md

   -o samples/openapi3/client/petstore/python
 ```

 with a number of options.
-[The java options are documented here.](docs/generators/java.md)
+[The python options are documented here.](docs/generators/python.md)

 You can also get the options with the `help generate` command (below only shows partial results):